saeed81/jsonbegend/README.md

-# easyjson
+# jsonbegend
-Easyjson is a json parser in C language.
-The goal of this parser is to be easy to be used, with the minimal number of function call.
+jsonbegend is a json parser in C language.
+The goal of this parser is to be easy to be used, with a minimal number of function calls.